human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3b_assembly_cleanup_annotation.md

 samtools index verkko_trio_diploid.mm2.5mC.bam
 ```

-This should only take 3 hours or so, but we have some pre-baked results for you already.
+**And run the script**

 ```
 sbatch ont_mm2.sl
 ```
+This should only take 3 hours or so, but we have some pre-baked results for you already.
 We will use these results in the next section.

 <details>
     <summary>